stas00/porting/transformers/fairseq-wmt19/README.md

 ('encode:   ', 7, tensor([10217,  1419,     3,  2515,    21,  1054,     2]))
 ```

-You can see that `model.encode` does `tokenize+apply_bpe+binarize` - we get the same output.
+You can see that `model.encode` does `tokenize+apply_bpe+binarize` - as we get the same output.

 The steps were:
-1. tokenize: normally it'd escape apostrophes and do other pre-processing, in this example it just returned the input as it was
+1. `tokenize`: normally it'd escape apostrophes and do other pre-processing, in this example it just returned the input sentence without any changes
-2. apply_bpe: bpe split the input into words and sub-words according to its `bpecodes` file supplied by the tokenizer - we get 6 BPE chunks
+2. `apply_bpe`: BPE splits the input into words and sub-words according to its `bpecodes` file supplied by the tokenizer - we get 6 BPE chunks
-3. binarize: this simply remaps the bpe chunks from the previous step into their corresponding ids in the vocabulary (which is also downloaded with the model)
+3. `binarize`: this simply remaps the BPE chunks from the previous step into their corresponding ids in the vocabulary (which is also downloaded with the model)

 You can refer to [this notebook](./nbs/tokenizer.ipynb) to see more details.

 This is a good time to look inside the `bpecodes` file.
 Here is the top of the file:

 ```
-# head -15 ~/porting/pytorch_fairseq_model/bpecodes
+$ head -15 ~/porting/pytorch_fairseq_model/bpecodes
 e n</w> 1423551864
 e r 1300703664
 e r</w> 1142368899